ibrahimsasln/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog i'm trying to understand how GitHub works.
 ---